Norden bombsight: Wartime security

 Since the Norden was considered a critical wartime instrument, bombardiers were required to take an oath during their training stating that they would defend its secret with their own life if necessary.
 In case the plane should make an emergency landing on enemy territory, the bombardier would have to shoot the important parts of the Norden with a gun to disable it.
 The Douglas TBD Devastator torpedo bomber was originally equipped with flotation bags in the wings to aid the aircrew's escape after ditching, but they were removed once the Pacific War began; this ensured that the aircraft would sink, taking the Norden with it.

-After each completed mission, bomber crews left the aircraft with a bag which they deposited in a safe ("the Bomb Vault").
-This secure facility ("the AFCE and Bombsight Shop") was typically in one of the base's Nissen hut (Quonset hut) support buildings.
-The Bombsight Shop was manned by enlisted men who were members of a Supply Depot Service Group ("Sub Depot") attached to each USAAF bombardment group.
-These shops not only guarded the bombsights but performed critical maintenance on the Norden and related control equipment.
-This was probably the most technically skilled ground-echelon job, and certainly the most secret, of all the work performed by Sub Depot personnel.
-The non-commissioned officer in charge and his staff had to have a high aptitude for understanding and working with mechanical devices.
+Following each operational mission, bomber crews removed the aircraft's bombsight equipment and transferred it securely to the 'Bomb Vault.'
+This facility, designated as the AFCE (Automatic Flight Control Equipment) and Bombsight Shop, was typically housed within a base Quonset or Nissen hut and staffed by enlisted personnel from the attached USAAF Supply Depot Service Group.
+In addition to securing the sensitive Norden sights, these technicians performed vital maintenance on the associated control systems.
+Given the extreme secrecy and technical precision required, the non-commissioned officers and staff assigned to the shop held what was arguably the most skilled and classified ground-echelon role within the Sub-Depot.

 As the end of World War II neared, the bombsight was gradually downgraded in its secrecy; however, it was not until 1944 that the first public display of the instrument occurred.